Mahni Ghorashi

-Mahni Ghorashi is an American entrepreneur.
+Mahni Ghorashi is an American entrepreneur who served as Chief Strategy Officer for the state of Tennessee's economic development program for innovation, startups and venture capital.

 Early life and education

 Mahni Ghorashi was born in Knoxville, Tennessee.
 He attended Farragut High School, received BS degrees from MIT in 2005, attended the PhD program in English at Yale, and received an MBA from Vanderbilt University.